 Our Throw-away Society....

-Posted in May 1997, just reviewed in October 2022, and it still seems to apply:
+Posted originally in May 1997, but it still seems to apply today:

 When we asked the woman who wanted to "get rid of" her 14-year-old Golden Retriever why she felt it was necessary, she explained that it was a matter of convenience.
 She was moving from her house into an apartment, and she would have to walk the dog rather than simply let her out into the garden as she always had at her house.
 No, she herself was not old or infirm.
 No, it was not a question of money.
 She told us she couldn't take much time to talk because she was extremely busy packing.
 Besides, she said, she didn't think the dog would live much longer anyway and she wanted to "get rid of her" as soon as possible.